ubc-library-rc/gis-intro-leaflet/content/hands-on2.md

 ---

 # Leaflet Basemap & Map Tiles
 Let’s first see what the basic Leaflet web map looks like.
-From your computer's finder, locate the file `boilerplate.html` and open it with your web browser of choice (e.g., Google Chrome).
-To do this, you can likely just double click the file.
-If that fails, control-click (i.e. right-click) the file and choose your web browser as the application to 'open with'.
+If you haven't already clicked "Go Live" to launch a live server that renders your boilerplate web map, do so now.
+If you didn't install this extension, open `boilerplate.html` by navigating to it in your computer's finder, and opening it with a web browser such as Google Chrome.
+(To do this, you can likely just double click the file.
+If that fails, control-click (i.e. right-click) the file and choose your web browser as the application to 'open with'.)

 In your web browser, you should see a map that looks like this:

 ![first-view](./images/first-view.png)